Min Chinese speakers: Trade and Industry

 Migratory trading lies at the crux of Min Chinese society.
 Traditionally, Confucian culture looked down upon commerce, placing it at the bottom of the Four Occupations.
-Nevertheless, the infertile, mountainous landscape of Fujian and surrounding areas, coupled by easy access to the open ocean, compelled many Min-speaking Chinese to seek survival based off trade.
+Nevertheless, the infertile, mountainous landscape of Fujian and surrounding areas, coupled by easy access to the open ocean, compelled many Min-speaking Chinese to seek survival based on trade.
 By contrast to other groups, notably the Shanxi merchants, where mercantilism was rooted in a select merchant class closely tied to the Imperial Government, the merchants of Fujian were for most of their history peripheral to the centres of power.
 This allowed Min-speaking Chinese to carve out a cultural niche in entrepreneurship, risk-taking and diasporic migration that would pass down and sustain among the community throughout generations.
 By the time of the Ming Dynasty, Min-speaking communities became increasingly valued by the government as shipbuilders, navigators, and maritime merchants, and often utilised as envoys to Southeast Asia and Japan for trading and diplomacy purposes.
 For example, the Thirty-six families from Min were influential in the development of Confucian culture in the Ryukyu Islands.
 Today, the influence of entrepreneurship on Min Chinese culture is remarkable.
 From the towering tycoons of Shanghai, Hong Kong, Singapore and Bangkok to humble shopkeepers that range through areas as diverse as New York and Algiers, the contribution of Min-speaking Chinese to the modern economy is momentous.